Stuart Highway

 Stuart Highway is a major Australian highway.
-It runs from Darwin, in the Northern Territory, via Tennant Creek and Alice Springs, to Port Augusta in South Australia; a distance of 2720 km.
+It runs from Darwin, in the Northern Territory, via Tennant Creek and Alice Springs, to Port Augusta in South Australia; it has a distance of 2720 km.
 Its northern and southern extremities are segments of Australia's Highway 1.
 The principal north–south route through the central interior of mainland Australia, the highway is often referred to simply as "The Track".

 The highway is named after Scottish explorer John McDouall Stuart, who was the first European to cross Australia from south to north.
 The highway approximates the route Stuart took.

 Route description

 Overview

 Stuart Highway runs from Darwin, Northern Territory, in the north, via Tennant Creek and Alice Springs, to Port Augusta, South Australia, in the south – a distance of 2720 km.

 The Royal Flying Doctor Service uses the highway as an emergency landing strip and sections of the highway are signed to that effect.
 These sections of highway have been specially selected and prepared for the landing of aircraft which only takes place after the piece of road has been closed by the police.

 There are petrol and other facilities (meals, toilets, etc.) available at reasonable intervals (usually around 200 km) and more frequent rest stops.
 Some of the rest stops are located at scenic points with information boards, but others are little more than a picnic table and a rubbish bin in an otherwise deserted area.